bdrelling/PlotVapor/README.md

 This package only adds a small bridging layer that allows `Plot` to hook into `Vapor`, which keeps this library extremely lightweight.
 Usage of this library mirrors [LeafKit](https://github.com/vapor/leaf-kit)'s [LeafRender](https://github.com/vapor/leaf-kit/blob/main/Sources/LeafKit/LeafRenderer.swift) class for additional familiarity.

+> :warning: The code in this library has been provided as-is.
+It may lack the documentation, stability, and functionality necessary to support external use.
+While we work on improving this codebase, use this library at your own risk and please reach out if you have any questions or feedback.

 **Before continuing, you should review the [Plot](https://github.com/JohnSundell/Plot) README and have a solid understanding of how the library works.**

 ## Usage